eceelango/RISC-V_HDP/Week 5/Readme.md

     Motor2A= top_gpio_pins[8];
     Motor2B= top_gpio_pins[9];
 ```
-### Do the necessary changes in the Testbench file
+### Do the necessary changes in the Testbench file.
+I have given 8 possible input sensor combination.

 ## iverilog Simulation

 ```